-Risk culture is an essential element of effective risk management, underpinning how the Society's ERMF is embedded across the business and into decision making.
-The Society operates a risk aware culture, built upon the following four principles:
+Risk culture is an essential element of effective risk management, underpinning how our ERMF is embedded across the business and into decision making.
+In order to maintain an appropriate risk culture, the ERMF includes a risk culture framework, designed around four components:

-Tone from the Top and Desired Behaviours - Reflects the Society's Values, which are clearly demonstrated by the Board and the Senior Leadership Team.
+Tone from the top and desired behaviours - we expect our values to be demonstrated by the Board and the Senior Leadership Team.

-Accountability - The Society holds individuals at all levels accountable for risk management, to support the delivery of its Strategy and business objectives.
+Accountability - we hold individuals at all levels accountable for risk management, to support the delivery of our strategy and business objectives.

-Effective communication -The Society cultivates an environment of open and transparent communication about risk and risk taking expectations.
+Effective communication - we encourage an environment of open and transparent communication around all risk management expectations.

-Incentives and Talent Management - The Society operates an appropriate incentive scheme and other HR frameworks to promote the desired risk culture.
+Incentives and performance management - we operate an appropriate incentive scheme and other HR frameworks to promote the desired risk culture.
+As part of these frameworks, the Society provides appropriate training for colleagues to support a risk aware culture.